defineyourfuture19/OpenPermissions-Config/README.md

 ## How to install

 1. [Download the addon](https://github.com/GmodAdminSuite/OpenPermissions-Config/archive/master.zip)
-2. Drop the (extracted) `GmodAdminSuite-Config-master` FOLDER (not .zip) into your server's `garrysmod/addons/` folder
+2. Drop the (extracted) `OpenPermissions-Config-master` FOLDER (not .zip) into your server's `garrysmod/addons/` folder
+3. Rename the folder to `openpermissions-config` (**must** be lowercase characters only)
-3. Open the `garrysmod/addons/OpenPermissions-Config-master/lua` folder on your server
+4. Open the `garrysmod/addons/openpermissions-config/lua` folder on your server
-4. Read each file and configure them accordingly
+5. Read each file and configure them accordingly

 ## Installing OpenPermissions